 It is a universally-acknowledged fact that those who have the luxury of living in relatively large spaces will always be expected to fill those large spaces at Christmas time.
 That’s all fine and dandy.
 It’s for charity.

 Welcome to Cinderella Week: this is generally a village choir concert and party for up to 140, and another more private wine tasting party for 30 in the same week.
 One year a few weeks before Christmas I attached a pedometer to my waist.
 Around 15 miles of walking on one day.
 Inside the house.
 This is the modern update of assembling a Christmas party in a late 18th Century Grade II Listed building.

 There are no cleaners, no decorators, no event co-ordinators, and no caterers.
 Just the occasional other members of your family when they’re not busy.
 But they’re always busy, so really, Cinders, you have to get a move on.

-Furniture has to be shifted.
+Furniture has to be shifted for Cinderella Week.
 A sea of heavy oak and mahogany ebbs and flows from in and out of the downstairs rooms.
 When anything is moved, dust is moved.
 You have to clean two hallways, one dining room, a morning room, two corridors, the toilets (don’t forget the toilets), a staircase, and the upstairs landings.
 You have to vacuum the ancient stuffed badgers.
 Sometimes a claw might fall off.
 It’s a hazard of being a house badger.